hasura/ndc-hub/registry/hasura/dynamodb/README.md

 | Nested Sorting                  | ❌        |       |
 | Nested Relationships            | ❌        |       |

+## Documentation

+The DynamoDB NoSQL database uses 3 operations to fetch data based on the partition and sort key:

+1. GET transaction: Both the partition and sort keys are provided in the filter clause.
+This is th eleast expensive operation.
+2. Query: Partition key is provided in the filter clause.
+3. Scan: None of the key attributes are provided.
+This is the most expensive operation.

+Note: To fetch the data using the Global Secondary Index, the collection name should be provided as '<table_name>:<gsi_name>

 ## Prerequisites

 1. Create a [Hasura Cloud account](https://console.hasura.io)